-Woods teeters on edge of title in agonizing 2nd place at PGA
+On the brink: Woods electrifies in 2nd-place finish at PGA

 - Guillermo Heredia's defensive gem saves Mariners as Seattle wins 3-2 to take third in a row from Astros VIEW

+“There’s nothing like it,” said Gary Woodland, who was in the twosome with the world’s best-known player.
+“The energy in that place was unbelievable.”

-Even after the excruciating miss on No. 11 — one that looked a lot like his teetering, toppling chip on No. 16 at The Masters in 2005, except that one went in — Woods stayed very much in the mix.
+Even after the excruciating miss on No. 11 — one that looked a lot like his teetering, toppling chip on No. 16 at the Masters in 2005, except that one went in — Woods would not quit.

 Shortly after 5 p.m., he had a 20-foot putt on the 16th green that would’ve tied him with Koepka, who was two holes behind but may as well have been playing on another course compared to the frenzy in front of him.